srinivma1/sonarqube-metrics/sonarqube-metrics/README.md

 - Spring boot
 -Camel

-Run the sample application and it will display the sonarqube metrics(LoC) for all the projects in the dashboard.
+Run the sample application and it will print the sonarqube metrics(LoC) for all the projects in the dashboard.